 - 2 cups tomato sauce – can or premade jar

-- ½ cup diced Canadian ham
+- ½ cup diced Italian ham

 - 4 tbsp nonfat half and half